John D'Orazio: Parliament

-D'Orazio joined the Australian Labor Party in 1995.
+D'Orazio joined the Labor Party in 1995.
 At the 1996 Western Australian state election, he contested the newly created seat of Ballajura for the Labor Party, but he was defeated by 44 votes by the Liberal Party's Rhonda Parker, making Ballajura the closest seat for that election.
 He attempted to gain preselection for Ballajura again for the 2001 state election, but found himself at the centre of a controversial preselection process.
-D'Orazio, who had gained the backing of Labor leader Geoff Gallop and the federal member for Perth, Stephen Smith, went up against lawyer Darryl Wookey, who was backed by controversial former Premier Brian Burke.
+D'Orazio, who had gained the backing of Labor leader Geoff Gallop and the federal member for Perth, Stephen Smith, went up against lawyer Darryl Wookey, who was backed by controversial former premier Brian Burke.
 The Labor Left faction supported D'Orazio, whereas the Centre and Right factions were split between the two candidates.
 Wookey eventually withdrew, leaving D'Orazio as the sole candidate for preselection.
-He won Ballajura at the 2001 election.
+The 2001 state election resulted in D'Orazio's election to the seat of Ballajura.
+D'Orazio was one of a few first-term MPs considered for a cabinet position, but he was overlooked.

 From May 2001 to January 2005, D'Orazio was the chairman of the Public Accounts Committee.
 In 2004, D'Orazio was accused of branch stacking, with six people signed up as members of his branches saying they are not members of the Labor Party and do not want to be members.
-Labor Party State Secretary Bill Johnston investigated the accusations, and D'Orazio proclaimed his innocence, saying that those accusing him were aligned with Brian Burke.
+Labor Party State Secretary Bill Johnston investigated the accusations and D'Orazio proclaimed his innocence, saying that those accusing him were aligned with Brian Burke.
 Preselections were put on hold during the investigation.